Addiction, coaching, free speech, Motivation, parenting, Uncategorized, women

 The problem is no one can stop death.
 The more we try the worse it gets.
 People are becoming obsessed with death.
 With Covid death specifically.
 People have locked themselves in their house.
 They refuse to see family and friends.
 They won’t work.
 They won’t go outside in the fresh air for fear it may be contaminated.

-Addiction, Law of Attraction, Love, Mental Health, Prayer
+Addiction, bullying, Law of Attraction, Love, Mental Health, Prayer

 Nihilism is killing people